abniksi/JavaScript-Projects/README.md

 # JavaScript-Projects

-Will be doing 30 JavaScript projects in 30 days.
+Will be trying to do 30 JavaScript projects in 30 days.

-All of my projects will be uploading in this repository.
+All of my projects will be upploaded in this repository.